GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 ## Raw WebAssembly debugging {: #raw }

-For example, we asked Emscripten to provide a prebuilt SDL library for us, instead of compiling it ourselves from the source, so – at least currently – there's no way for the debugger to find associated sources.
+For example, we asked Emscripten to provide a prebuilt SDL library for us, instead of compiling it ourselves from the source, so-at least currently-there's no way for the debugger to find associated sources.
 Let's step-in again to get into the `SDL_RenderDrawColor`:

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/Jxpkixgqq4wighsvwZIg.png", alt="DevTools showing disassembly view of `mandelbrot.wasm`", width="800", height="325" %}